RNtag12/DBproject/README.md

 <b> 1.
 Login Functionality</b>

--  Objective: Enable staff members to securely log in using their username and password.<br />
+-  Objective: checkStaffLogin() enables staff members to securely log in using their username and password.<br />
--  Implementation: Develop a function checkStaffLogin that validates user credentials against the database.
+-  Implementation:  validates user credentials against the database.

 <b> 2.
 Viewing Menu Items </b><br />

--  Objective: Allow staff to view a list of menu items with options to order and filter them.<br />
+-  Objective: findMenuItemsByStaff() Allows staff to view a list of menu items with options to order and filter them.<br />
--  Implementation: Create the findMenuItemsByStaff function to retrieve and display menu items from the database.
+-  Implementation: retrieve and display menu items from the database.

 <b> 3.
 Search Functionality </b><br />

--  Objective: Enable users to search for menu items based on specific criteria.<br />
+-  Objective: findMenuItemsByCriteria() Enables users to search for menu items based on specific criteria.<br />
--  Implementation: Implement the findMenuItemsByCriteria function to query the database for menu items matching the search criteria.
+-  Implementation: query the database for menu items matching the search criteria.

 <b> 4.
 Adding New Menu Items </b><br />

--  Objective: Provide functionality for staff to add new menu items to the database.<br />
+-  Objective: addMenuItem() Provides functionality for staff to add new menu items to the database.<br />
--  Implementation: Develop the addMenuItem function to insert new menu items into the database.
+-  Implementation: insert new menu items into the database.

 <b> 5.
 Updating Existing Menu Items </b><br />

--  Objective: Allow staff to update details of existing menu items in the database.<br />
+-  Objective: updateMenuItem() Allows staff to update details of existing menu items in the database.<br />
--  Implementation: Implement the updateMenuItem function to modify existing menu items in the database. <br />
+-  Implementation: modify existing menu items in the database. <br />

 ## Tools

-- Python
+- Python IDE
 - PgAdmin (Postgresql) for database management

+## Database project interaction
+The code employs a variety of Python modules to provide a basic browser-based GUI for the DBsystem.
+The major components are the Flask framework for the user interface and the psycopg2 module for PostgreSQL database access.
+You'll need to install the Psycopg2 and Flask modules. the project comprises two main files:

+- <b> DBSchema.sql</b>: a file that includes SQL statements need to be run to construct and initialize the system database before running the application.
+- <b> DBProject file</b>: a file that contains the Python project for the DB system.

+The main program begins in the main.py file.
+You must provide the right username/password information in the data layer databaseconnection.py.
+The presentation layer uses a basic HTML interface accessible through a web browser.
+The matching page templates are found in the templates/ subfolder, and their CSS style file.
+The routes.py file handles the transition between the various GUI pages as well as the Flask framework's initialisation.
+You may execute the code by executing "python main.py".
+This launches a local web server and displays some debug messages in the terminal; the GUI may then be viewed with any web browser on the same machine using the local URL http://127.0.0.1:5000/ (if that doesn't work, try http://0.0.0.0:5000/).
+Please keep in mind that in order to end the program, you must first stop the local web server that is currently operating in the background.

 ## Project execution steps
 - Set up the environment to run python